 Sallie Mae handed off most of its older private loans to Navient after its 2014 split into two arms, but it still services loans, while also offering new student lending products.
 As in the past, Sallie Mae doesn’t offer up much publicly accessible information about which options are available for struggling borrowers, but it does provide this call to action:

 In addition, it mentions its forbearance program, which can be used in three-month intervals for up to twelve months.
-This is certainly helpful for those who need it, although interest does accrue and a collateral payment is required.
+This is certainly helpful for those who need it, although interest does accrue during the forbearance period and a collateral payment is required.

 Below are also some programs that Sallie Mae has offered in the past.
 Again, it’s challenging to find reference to these, but if you are repaying loans to Sallie Mae or Navient, it may be worth it to ask about the availability of these programs.